 Focuses on the demonstration of EMT and basic paramedic skills in actual patient care situations with an emphasis on initial assessment and management of airway management, intravenous and medication administration, and patient and stretcher handling in field and hospital settings.
 Includes physically strenuous activity.
 Laboratory fee assessment is made for professional liability insurance.
-A special fee will be charged for this course.
+A special fee for face-to-face sections will be charged for this course.
 Prerequisite: Admission to Paramedic program.